gdonald/metorex/README.md

 **For DSL Creators**: Build domain-specific languages naturally with first-class AST access.

-**For Scripters**: Ruby/Python-like syntax with powerful built-in libraries.
+**For Scripters**: Ruby-like syntax with powerful built-in libraries.

 **For Systems Programmers**: Rust-based VM with performance and safety guarantees.